permafrost-dev/express-ray/README.md

 # express-ray

-Debug express.js server code with Ray to fix problems faster

----

-Install this package in any project using Express.js v4.
+Install this package in any Express.js project to provide an exceptional debugging experience using the [Ray app](https://myray.app) by [Spatie](https://spatie.be).

 ---